On average, people spend up to 90% of their time indoors, and indoor air can be two and a half times as polluted as outdoor air.

 In the case of HVAC filters, we test the product in an environmentally-controlled test duct, using test dust that contains allergens.
 It is important that the filter can remove allergens from the air.
 Different allergens respond differently to filtration, because they have different sizes and features.
 Our standard addresses these issues.
 We also test the filter when it is loaded with dust, to make sure its performance is maintained.

-Our HVAC filter standard is one of 46 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
+Our HVAC filter standard is one of over 50 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
 You can explore the HVAC filter standard in more detail using the menu on the left, or use the links above to explore other standards.

 Brand Promises for Healthier Home: An Interview with 3M